JavierGJ80/coinsturn-components/README.md

-# Creator Backoffice Components
+# Coinsturn Backoffice Components

-## A Library containing all the custom components to be used in Creator's Backoffice
+## A Library containing all the custom components to be used in coinsturn